 The item or item variation you chose is not in stock.
 By continuing, you accept to place an order at Landsknecht Emporium for said item or item variation with an estimated production schedule of 6 months.

 While Joachim Meyer refers to this weapon

-diga rapier, the weapons shown on the pages are considerably simpler than what we now often associate with the term.
-In some cases, the hand protection is nothing more than wide quillons and a single sidering, not unlike what we see are several 16th century Messers and protosabers.
+as a rapier, the weapons shown on the pages are considerably simpler than what we now often associated with the term.
+In some cases, the hand protection is nothing more than wide quillons and a single sidering, not unlike what we see are several 16th-century Messers and proto-sabers.
 We chose this design exactly because of this similarity.